sriramsoftware/IIA/README.md

 - Powerful, fully-featured REST API for retreiving data
   - Set custom API keys, and use them to retrieve collected data
   - Filter stored data and events by tag and custom fields
+  - Versatile analysis tools that operate on dynamically retrieved data can be built on the API
 - Cross-platform service, deploy to cloud, Docker, and more
   - Built on the .NET Core platform